mapbox/mapbox-maps-ios/Apps/Examples/README.md

 `Info.plist`.
 A build phase will read the public token from that file and populate it in the `Info.plist` of the built product.
 This helps to ensure that your public token does not end up in any of your commits.

+In Xcode, go to File -> Packages -> Reset Package Caches.

 Next, open `Apps/Apps.xcworkspace` and select the Examples scheme to build and run the Examples app.